Srikanth1408/Srikanth1408/README.md

 - 🔭 I’m currently working on Transformer based Deep learning models.
 - 🌱 I’m currently learning Perception stack of Autonomous vehicles
-- 👯 I’m looking to collaborate on any Autonomous related projects.
+- 👯 I’m looking to collaborate on Autonomous related projects.
 - 🤔 I’m looking for help with CARLA setup
 - 💬 Ask me about self driving cars.
 Love to talk about them.
 - 📫 How to reach me: ...